hdinkel/ELM-CPIB-2017/merged/complete.md

 Step 9.
 Scroll further down to the header "Pathways" to view pathway information.
 This is a list of all of the pathways in which the protein p53 is known to be involved (according to KEGG).
-Click on a pathway to ???
+Click on a pathway to see the localization of p53 in the corresponding KEGG pathway.

 ![](../Figures/TP53_basic_protocol_1/doc_www_pin_details.png)
 **Figure TP53-BP1- 6** The instance details page for the "DOC_WW_Pin1_4" instance found in P53 with start/end position "30-35".
-This page is similar to that described for P53 instance "DOC_CYCLIN_1", except for this instance is also has interaction and switch information.
+This page is similar to that described for P53 instance "DOC_CYCLIN_1", except for this instance interaction and switch information is also available.

 Step 10.
 Return to the P53 results summary page (Step 3) (by hitting "back" in the browser), and scroll down the "instances" table in